Adopt

 • Such sources account for many of the rabbits later dropped off at shelters, turned loose, or left to live out lonely lives in backyard hutches, often receiving minimal care and no attention.

 • A rabbit acquired from such a source is more likely to live a short, sickly life.
 Many are born with congenital problems from over-bred mothers, which produce weak babies.
 Many bunnies are prematurely weaned.
+This in turn causes much higher likelihood for regulay, expensive vet care later on.
 In addition, these rabbits experience stress from handling and changes in diet and location.

 • Most first time rabbit adopters are happier with an adult rabbit that has outgrown unruly adolescent behavior.
 Socialized adult rabbits are usually available only through an adoption program.